mapping-commons/sssom/src/docs/confidence-model.md

 DOID:0050052	Rocky Mountain spotted fever	skos:exactMatch	umls:C0035795	Rocky mountain spotted fever vaccine	semapv:LexicalMapping	0.65
 ```

+When not explicitly specified, confidence estimation algorithms should consider
+the confidence of a semantic mapping to be 1.0 by default.

 ## Confidence with Negated Semantic Mappings

-SSSOM has explicit support for curating negative semantic mappings
+SSSOM has explicit support for curating negative semantic mappings (i.e.,
-(i.e., subject-predicate-object triples known to be false) by using
+subject-predicate-object triples known to be false) by using the
-the `predicate_modifier` column.
+`predicate_modifier` column.

 The following example shows a highly confident negative semantic mapping,
 because _Rocky Mountain spotted fever_ (a disease curated in DOID) is not the